Dave Chappelle Slams Jussie Smollett In ‘Sticks & Stones’ Netflix Special, Says Actor Is ‘Clearly Lying’

 But a short while after making the police report, Chicago police determined that all may not have been as it seemed and charged Smollett with filing a false police report.
 Chapelle isn’t buying Smollett’s story, either.

-The comedian joked that everyone was upset with the situation, especially people in Hollywood who called for justice, but people in the African-American community didn’t seem to have much to say.
+The comedian joked that everyone was upset with the situation, especially people in Hollywood who called for justice, but people in the African American community didn’t seem to have much to say.

-“For some reason, African-Americans, we were like oddly quiet,” he continues.
+“For some reason, African Americans, we were like oddly quiet,” he continues.
 “What they didn’t understand is that we were supporting him with our silence.
 Because we understood that this n****** was clearly lying.
-None of these details added up at all… ‘Hey man, aren’t you that f***** n***** from ‘Empire’?” he asked the audience.
+None of these details added up at all… ‘Hey man, aren’t you that f***** n***** from Empire?” he asked the audience.
 “Does that sound like how white people talk?”

-Additionally, Chappelle said as he continued to tear apart Smollett’s story, if the attackers were racist homophobes, they probably weren’t getting comfy on their couch to keep up with Empire, so they wouldn’t have known who the actor even was.
+Additionally, Chappelle said as he continued to tear apart Smollett’s story.
+If the attackers were racist homophobes, they probably weren’t getting comfy on their couch to keep up with Empire, so they wouldn’t have known who the actor even was, Chappelle said.

-The comedian even poked fun at what imagined the police reaction was, saying that they talked to Smollett, who claimed to have left his home at 2 am when the temperature was minus 16 degrees to get a sandwich when he was attacked.
+The comedian even poked fun at what he imagined the police reaction was, saying that they talked to Smollett, who claimed to have left his home at 2 a.m. when the temperature was minus 16 degrees to get a sandwich when he was attacked.

 “Find out where Kanye West was last night,” Chappelle joked that the police said in response to the report.